darsa-group/ACCESS-2025/content/authors/admin/_index.md

 <source id="mp4" src="video/ACCESS-2025.mp4" type="video/mp4">
 </video>

-Recent developments in machine learning and AI are [transforming research in entomology and insect ecology](https://www.pnas.org/doi/10.1073/pnas.2002545117).
-However, there are too few opportunities to learn how to develop and apply these transformative methods and technologies.
+**AI and deep learning** are [transforming research in ecology and entomology](https://www.pnas.org/doi/10.1073/pnas.2002545117), but starting to use and developing these methods -- and applying them to real-world problems -- can be daunting.
-To fill this gap, we started the **Aarhus  Comprehensive Computational Entomology Summer School**: a five-day course to learn how to apply state-of-the-art **imaging**, **deep-learning** and **AI** methods to **insect ecology and entomology**.
+[InsectAI](https://insectai.eu/) ACCESS empowers early-career researchers to leverage state-of-the-art imaging techniques, AI and other methods to tackle challenges in insect ecology and entomology.

 ## Where and when
-ACCESS-2024 is an **in-person, residential summer school** based in the beautiful **Mols Bjerge National Park** near Aarhus, Denmark.
-The event will run from **September 30th** to **October 4th, 2024**.
-[Aarhus University](https://international.au.dk/) is a highly ranked institution, located in a vibrant city, with several researchers leading the field of computational entomology.
+ACCESS-2025 is an **in-person, residential summer school** based in the beautiful [**Mols Bjerge National Park**](https://www.naturhistoriskmuseum.dk/mols-laboratory) near Aarhus, Denmark.
+The event will run from **September 31th** to **October 5th, 2024**.

 ## What we offer
 * • A fully-funded course - **free tuition, accommodation and food** for the selected candidates